Robert

 from hand to hand

-wondering if I’d ever find the guts to throw it.
+wondering if I’d ever find the guts

 What if I hit Robert in the head?